htdebeer/twenty-one-pips/README.md

 - Set `dom.webcomponents.shadowdom.enabled` to `true`
 - Set `dom.webcomponents.customelements.enabled` to `true`

-At the moment, only the *PlayingTable* component is more or less finished.
-I plan to build the following components as well:

-- ScoreCard to keep score
-- Dialog to interact with the user
-- DiceGameController to control the game

 # Observations

 - Apparently, it looks like using elements from within a shadow dom is